simracer-cz/iFlag/hardware/README.md

 Connection
 ----------

 Use regular USB cable to connect the _iFlag_ device to your computer.
-This cable will provide data as well as power to the flag and it is the only required cable you really need.
+This cable will provide data as well as more than enough power to the flag and it is the only required cable you really need.
+You do not need any external power supply.
+But you definitely can use one, with proper rating for your Arduino board (usually 7V - 9V).

-That being said, you can optionally also use the DC power plug on Arduino to provide dedicated 7-12 V DC power, which will reward you with improved color and brightness performance.

 Mounting